 Keep in mind, also, that the risk-and-return characteristics of a long-term bond fund will be affected by its underlying holdings.
 A long-term fund that invests in asset classes with higher credit risk, such as lower-rated corporates and high yield bonds (otherwise known as junk bonds), may have greater risk than one that focuses on lower-risk market segments, such as AAA-rated bonds and, above all, short-term Treasurys.

 The Implications of the Broader Rate Cycle for Long-Term Bond Funds

 Investors who are considering these funds need to think about the broader interest rate cycle.
-U.S. Treasury yields have been in a downtrend since 1982, and following the Great Recession that began in late 2007, they have being pinned at very low levels by the interest rate policy of the U.S. Federal Reserve, which initiated the policy to hasten the economic recovery.
+U.S. Treasury yields have been in a downtrend since 1982, and following the Great Recession that began in late 2007, they have been pinned at very low levels by the interest rate policy of the U.S. Federal Reserve, which initiated the policy to hasten the economic recovery.

 Any sign that economic growth is returning to a normal footing and/or that the Fed is preparing to boost rates will likely send Treasury yields soaring higher.
-That said, it is difficult and perhaps impossible to make reasonable predictions about when the rate cycle will turn - as we witnessed during the second quarter of 2013 when the low interest-rate environment appeared to be ending, but then did not.
+That said, it is difficult and perhaps impossible to make reasonable predictions about when the rate cycle will turn—as we witnessed during the second quarter of 2013 when the low interest-rate environment appeared to be ending, but then did not.

-But this only further shows that these funds - many of which have strong past performance numbers due to the long bull market in bonds following the Great Recession - may prove to be a questionable long-term investment at this point in the interest-rate cycle, particularly since trying to time bond sales to precede a rate rise may be more a matter of luck than anything else.
+But this only further shows that these funds, many of which have strong past performance numbers due to the long bull market in bonds following the Great Recession, may prove to be a questionable long-term investment at this point in the interest-rate cycle, particularly since trying to time bond sales to precede a rate rise may be more a matter of luck than anything else.